reuben-and-osborne/ckad-notes/README.md

-# Certified Kubernetes Application Developer
+# Certified Kubernetes Application Developer (CKAD) Notes!
 These are notes on the 5 sections of the A Cloud Guru CKAD course.
 It also includes exam tips, which can be used like revision cards.

 - [Exam Tips](/exam_tips.md)